Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 A: We use trading data in weekly steps, once again, to be somewhat consistent with some other commercial sources (Value Line, for example) that calculate Beta.
 While a monthly look-back is popular, there are generally 30 days in a month.
 Given the variability in beta, we think a weekly frequency measure is most appropriate and a better time-saver.
 One can compare the variability by only looking at the five trading days in the week, as opposed to 30 days in any given month.

 A: The Calculator pulls weekly, adjusted closing stock price data.
-Adjusted means adjusted for stock splits.
+Adjusted means adjusted for stock splits and dividends.
 The Calculator reports the closing price on the “effective date” first, and then the closing price seven days prior, and so forth for the number of weeks in the “look-back period.”
 If there was no trading for the stock on the day when the Calculator is searching (e.g. Christmas day), the Calculator will pull the closing price for the prior day.

 Example: If a user selected an “effective date” of 7/18/07, the Calculator would report the adjusted closing stock price for 7/18/07 (a Wednesday) and would provide the historical adjusted closing prices on a weekly basis for length of the “look-back period.”
 When the Calculator gets to 7/4/07 (a Wednesday, but a holiday, so no trading), it will pull the adjusted closing price for 7/3/07 (a Tuesday).
 After that, the Calculator will return to pulling the adjusted closing stock prices each Wednesday for the length of the “look-back period.”